Hakim-Agni/cm-tpm/README.md

 **cm-tpm** (Continuous Mixtures of Tractable Probabilistic Models) is a Python package designed for efficient and scalable data imputation using probabilistic circuits.
 The package provides a flexible and user-friendly API, making it easy to integrate into data preprocessing pipelines.
 The package is distributed under the MIT licence.

-The project was started in 2025 by Hakim Agni under the supervision of Thomas Krak at Eindhoven University of Technology.
+The project was started in 2025 by Hakim Agni, under the supervision of Thomas Krak at Eindhoven University of Technology, as part of a Master's Thesis.
 It implements the data imputation method described in the paper [Continuous Mixtures of Tractable Probabilistic Models](https://arxiv.org/abs/2209.10584), by Alvaro Correia, Gennaro Gala, Erik Quaeghebeur, Cassio de Campos and Robert Peharz.

 Installation
 ------------